bearsaver/bookworm/README.md

 # bookworm
-A mediocre goodreads clone that uses the janky and unreliable Google Books API.
+A mediocre goodreads clone that uses the janky Google Books API.

-This web app would work leagues better if it utilized an actual API, namely the ISBNdb API.
+This web app would work better if it utilized an better API, namely the ISBNdb one.
 However, I'm extremely cheap, so too bad.